 About Us

-Rima Abunasser, PhD, is assistant professor of English at TWU (PhD in English, University of North Texas).
+Rima Abunasser, PhD is assistant professor of English at TWU (PhD in English, University of North Texas).
 Her teaching and research interests focus on British and global writing and activism, specifically on how transnational writers, both at home and in the diaspora, articulate nationalism, freedom and home.
 Her teaching specializations are British Literature from the eighteenth century to the present, the global Anglophone and Francophone novel, and the literature of the Middle East and North Africa, with additional expertise in Diaspora studies, Decolonial studies, Gender and Sexuality studies, and Race and Ethnic studies.
 She has published articles and chapters in the Journal of North African Studies, Remembering Kahina: Representation and Resistance in Post-Independence Maghreb, the European Institute of the Mediterranean’s IEMed Mediterranean Yearbook, and XVIII: New Perspectives on the Eighteenth Century.
 She is also co-editor of the two-volume collection of activist writing, Voices of Freedom: Asia, the Middle East, and North Africa, from Academica Press.

-Ashley Bender, PhD, is assistant professor of English at TWU (PhD in English, University of North Texas).
+Ashley Bender, PhD is assistant professor of English at TWU (PhD in English, University of North Texas).
 Her teaching and research interests focus on work by and representations of women in Restoration and eighteenth-century British literature and culture.
 Her scholarship on Restoration and eighteenth-century drama explores the intersections of material culture and discourses of selfhood to analyze the ways that stage properties and characters’ bodies participate in the rhetorical construction of individual and national identities.
 She has published articles in Restoration, Eighteenth-Century Life, and Papers on Language and Literature.
 As BA Program Coordinator for English, she is strongly invested in helping students, undergraduate and graduate alike, cultivate strong professional dispositions that prepare them to excel in their lives beyond university.
 She brings her expertise in experiential education pedagogies to bear in her classes as a way to bridge “town and gown” and help students cultivate public humanities practices.

-From 2018-2020, Ashley co-directed “Building Global Perspectives in the Humanities” with Dr. Gretchen Busl, funded by a Humanities Initiatives at Hispanic-Serving Institutions grant from the National Endowment for the Humanities.
-More recently, Ashley has focused her research and advocacy on improving conditions for women in academia, especially academic mothers.
+From 2018-2020, Bender co-directed “Building Global Perspectives in the Humanities” with Gretchen Busl, funded by a Humanities Initiatives at Hispanic-Serving Institutions grant from the National Endowment for the Humanities.
+More recently, Bender has focused her research and advocacy on improving conditions for women in academia, especially academic mothers.
 After completing the OpEd Project’s “Write to Change the World” and “Accelerating Ideas” workshops, she published on the need for state-funded paid parental leave; and she has co-authored an essay with Jackie Hoermann-Elliott in The ADVANCE Journal.
 A strong advocate for local arts and culture, she is also board secretary for Real Waves Radio, Inc., a Denton-area non-profit that runs KUZU 92.9, a low-power FM station.

-Dr. Gretchen Busl, PhD, (PhD in Literature, University of Notre Dame) is an associate professor and the Graduate Program Coordinator for the MA in English and PhD in Rhetoric at Texas Woman’s University in Denton, Texas.
+Gretchen Busl (PhD in Literature, University of Notre Dame) is an associate professor and the Graduate Program Coordinator for the MA in English and PhD in Rhetoric at Texas Woman’s University.
 Her scholarship and teaching combine narrative theory, rhetoric, and gender studies to examine how we communicate across borders and between discourse communities.
-She is the co-editor of Antiheroines of Contemporary Media: Saints, Sinners, and Survivors and has published in Modern Language Review, Critique: Studies in Contemporary Fiction, and English Studies.
-She is currently co-editing a volume titled Getting to the Finish Line: New Directions for the Dissertation Process for the Modern Languages Association and working on a monograph that explores framed narratives and oral storytelling in contemporary global novels.
+She is the co-editor of "Antiheroines of Contemporary Media: Saints, Sinners, and Survivors" and has published in Modern Language Review, Critique: Studies in Contemporary Fiction, and English Studies.
+She is co-editing a volume titled Getting to the Finish Line: New Directions for the Dissertation Process for the Modern Languages Association and working on a monograph that explores framed narratives and oral storytelling in contemporary global novels.
 She is a passionate advocate for public humanities work, with a particular focus on the role of narratives in society.

 Alyssa Grimley is pursuing a PhD in Rhetoric at Texas Woman’s University.
 They have previously worked as the assistant director of TWU’s Write Site and as a graduate reader at the University of Texas at Dallas.
 Assisting students develop their skills, voice and confidence in their writing is a major passion of theirs.